Shelf of books written by UW-Madison's Gender and Sexuality Studies faculty

 The following materials are required to be submitted:

-1. One (1) copy of official transcripts or academic records from each institution attended.
+1. One (1) copy of unofficial transcripts or academic records from each institution attended.
 International academic records must be in the original language and accompanied by an official English translation.
-An unofficial transcript is acceptable for the application process; an official transcript is required if the student is accepted.

 3. Three (3) letters of recommendation.
 At least two of the letters should come from academic sources.
-These letters may be submitted online.
-Please see the Graduate School’s web link for instructions.
+These letters must be submitted online.
+See the Graduate School’s web link for frequently asked questions.

 4. Statement of reasons why you wish to pursue the PhD Degree in Gender and Women’s Studies (2–3 pages).
 In their personal statements, applicants should explicitly articulate their academic interests and goals, describe how a PhD in Gender and Women's Studies complements those intellectual goals, and explain how the faculty and the program at UW–Madison are especially well matched with the applicant's interests.